With a stellar offer in hand, you’re holding your breath for what comes next: the home appraisal.

 The home appraisal occurs after you accept an offer and usually within seven days after an inspector has reviewed your home.

-In other words, once you and the buyer have worked out details about a price, repairs, and credits—essentially all the financial give and take—the lender will send an appraiser in to assess the fair market value of the home.
+In other words, once you and the buyer have worked out details about a price, repairs, and credits—essentially all the financial give and take—the lender will send in an appraiser to assess the fair market value of the home.

 Who pays for the home appraisal, and what does it cost?